-Whether you call NYC home or you're in for a holiday visit, our list of 21 once-in-a-lifetime experiences for families represents the very best of a NYC Christmas.
-The best part?
-More than half are FREE.
+Whether you call NYC home or you're in town for a magical holiday visit, our list of 35 bucket list holiday activities for families represents the very best of Christmas in New York.
+Find more picks in our Guide to Holiday and Christmas Activities.

 See Tom Turkey at the Macy's Thanksgiving Day Parade.
 Photo courtesy of Macy's

 3. Ice Skate at the Rockefeller Center Rink

 Tie up your skates for a spin around the famous ice rink at Rockefeller Center, while the dazzling Christmas tree twinkles in the background.